 - The ageing process and coping with change

 Meaningful change takes time and this will vary, of course, depending upon each individual.
-I will work open-endedly however, clients can experience helpful progress within shorter periods, maybe 10 sessions or less.
+I will work open-endedly for as long as you wish however, some clients can expect helpful progress within shorter periods, maybe 10 sessions.
 I aim to be flexible and will work, as far as possible, to accommodate your needs and circumstances, which includes offering sessions at the weekend as well as weekdays and evenings.

 Working within the BACP ethical framework, my principal concern is for your safety and wellbeing and to ensure you receive the most appropriate help and support, (which may mean we discuss alternative, more appropriate treatments).

 I believe everyone should have access to wellbeing support if they need it and should not be discouraged by cost or difficulty in accessing NHS services such as CAMHS and IAPT.
-Therefore, in order to make this service more accessible, I charge a fair rate of £30 per session daytime and £35 after 5.00pm in the evenings and at weekends.
-My sessions last a full hour rather than the usual 50 mins.
+Therefore, in order to make this service more accessible, I charge a flat rate of £40 per hour.
+Sessions last a full hour rather than the usual 50 mins.
 I also welcome enquiries from counselling students, schools and other organisations.

-As a first step, may I suggest you contact me and we will arrange a time to meet for a first session, when you are most welcome to ask any other questions about me or the process.
-I am flexible over time and will see you at your convenience.
+As a first step, may I suggest you contact me and we can then arrange a time to meet for a first session, when you are most welcome to ask any other questions about me or the process.

 Training, qualifications & experience

 I am a qualified integrative therapeutic counsellor (CPCAB diploma) and registered member of BACP.
 I attend regular continued professional development sessions and have certification in solution focused therapy, couples therapy, attachment disorders and working with children and young people.
-I have been seeing clients privately (in a comfortable private room) and in schools since 2012.
+I have been seeing clients privately and in schools since 2012.
 I have also been working with young people and staff at the Brit (performing arts) School in Croydon.

-Before this I spent 30 years working as a teacher/personal development coach in a number of London schools, much of this with children and young people whose learning was impeded by emotional and behavioural problems.
+Before this I spent 30 years working as a teacher/counsellor and personal development coach in a number of London schools, often with children and young people affected by emotional and behavioural problems.

-I have extensive, relevant experience, offering wellbeing support, to young people relating to: school and public examination pressure, worries about the future, bullying, self harm, drugs and alcohol abuse, sex and relationships including gender and sexual orientation.
+I have extensive experience relating to: self image, examination pressure, worries about the future, bullying, self harm, drugs and alcohol abuse, sex and relationships including gender and sexual orientation.